Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Deciphering the differences among the multiple Hilton co-branded credit cards to find out which is the best choice for you isn’t an easy task.

-There are multiple cards that can earn you Hilton HHonors points issued by two different credit card issuers: Citi and American Express.
+There are multiple cards that can earn you Hilton Honors points issued by two different credit card issuers: Citi and American Express.
 Each card has its own spending bonuses, additional benefits, and annual fees.
 We’ll walk through and compare each credit card offering so you can make the best choice based on your needs.

 We’ll also take a look at a couple of other credit cards that are available that can help you earn more Hilton points, even though they aren’t Hilton co-branded credit cards.
-Then we’ll walk through which are best for earning HHonors points via spending, status, and other benefits.
+Then we’ll walk through which are best for earning Honors points via spending, status, and other benefits.

 Earning: Earn 6 Hilton points per dollar spent at Hilton properties, 3 Hilton points per dollar spent at supermarkets, gas stations, and drug stores, and 2 Hilton points per dollar spent on all other purchases.